hedgesky/eex2slime/README.md

 It might fail in some cases, but in general yes, it does!
 I've checked it on the opersourced [changelog.com app](https://github.com/thechangelog/changelog.com).
 After a bit of preparing this tool finely converted all EEx templates.

+CI runs tests on Rubies 2.2, 1.9.3.
+Ruby 1.8.7 isn't supported.

 ## Known issues

-- incorrect HTML will break inner HTML parser.
+- Incorrect HTML will break inner HTML parser.
 Example (notice misplaced slash):

     ```html
     <img width="75" / height="75">